PositivePython42/PositivePython42/README.md

-Hi, I'm Sean and I'm an oldie coder, or a Codie!
+Hi, I'm Sean and I'm an oldie coder..... a Codie!
+(Please don't mention order 66!)

-I am really into Python and am busy moving from beginner to intermediate levels of coding at the momment.
+I am really into Python and am busy moving through intermediate levels of coding at the momment.

 I am really enjoying experimenting with different web presentation libraries at the moment, my current fave is Streamlit, though I can see its limits.
-Perhaps youcould let me know what you think of other ones?
+Perhaps you could let me know what you think of other ones?

 ## My Coding Story